scrollmapper/bible_databases_deuterocanonical/sources/en/_the-lives-of-the-prophets/_the-lives-of-the-prophets.md

-#The Lives of the Prophets
+# The Lives of the Prophets

-### The Names of the Prophets, and whence they were, where they died, and how and where they were buried
+**[0:0]** The Names of the Prophets, and whence they were, where they died, and how and where they were buried

 **[1:0]** Isaiah